 OCLC Borrower’s Card

 Washington University participates in the OCLC reciprocal borrowing program.
 Faculty members at other OCLC academic libraries may check out books from Washington University Libraries by obtaining an OCLC card.
 Faculty members must request the card from their institution’s library.
 The card only allows for borrowing books.
-The card does not permit interlibrary loan and remote access to electronic resources.
+The card does not permit interlibrary loans or remote access to electronic resources.

 People with Disabilities